-This designated time is for members of the public to provide comments on any District related matter, whether appearing on the agenda or not.
-Under the provisions of the Brown Act, the Board is prohibited from taking action on items not listed on the agenda.
-At the discretion of the Board President, comments on a particular agenda item may be deferred until that item is heard.
+This is the time set aside for public comment on any item appearing on the agenda.
+At the discretion of the Board President, however, comments on a particular Agenized item may be deferred until that item is heard.
 Please state your name and limit your comments to 3 minutes.

-5. CONSENT CALENDAR
+4. CONSENT CALENDAR

-Consent calendar items are expected to be routine and non-controversial, to be acted upon by the Board at one time, without discussion.
-If a board member would like an item to be handled separately, it will be removed from the Consent Agenda for separate action.
+Consent calendar items are expected to be routine and non-controversial, to be acted upon at one time without discussion.
+If a committee member would like an item to be handled separately, it will be removed from the Consent Agenda for separate action.